Custom CSS Text Selection Color

 text-wrap: balance

-tries to make the lines within a block of text equal in length, so it looks more balanced and pretty.
+text-wrap: balance tries to make the lines within a block of text equal in length, so it looks more balanced and pretty.
 This prevents situation where some lines are way shorter than others, and makes it more readable.
 This is especially useful in responsive design where the width of the text block can change.

 Example usage